snowplow/documentation/docs/recipes/recipe-data-structures-in-git/index.md

 ![](./images/worked-pr-checks-ok.png)

-Excellent.
+Validation has passed.
 Now our colleagues can feedback on our changes and if everyone is happy we can merge to `develop` which will trigger our `publish-develop.yml` workflow.

 ![](./images/worked-pub-dev.png)